tairasoul/YADMB/README.md

 addon docs can be found [here](https://github.com/tairasoul/YADMB/blob/main/addon-docs.md)

+# noteworthy addons

+none yet.

+if you want yours to be considered open an issue

 # how to use

 simply install all the required packages, change your-token to your bot's token in config.json, and run node dist/bot